-Houston Juvenile Lawyer James Sullivan defends children in courts in Harris and Fort Bend Counties.
+Houston Juvenile Lawyer James Sullivan defends children in courts in Harris County.
 Board Certified in Juvenile Law.
 Serving Greater Houston since 1994.
 Call (281) 546-6428 for a free phone consultation.

 Yes.
 You really do.
 Simply by being accused of a crime places you at greater risk for spending time in prison or jail.
 And you do not want to find yourself lost and alone in the Texas criminal justice system.
 It can be just as cold, harsh, and unforgiving as for those lost in the wilderness.
 The old saying that one who represents himself has a fool for a lawyer is certainly true.
 It is risky to represent yourself.
 You place yourself at the mercy of prosecutors who can take advantage of you, even if you have no criminal record, and overburden you with a punishment much more harsh than usual.